pikesley/replacer_bot/README.md

 ## Running it

-You should now be able to do run it like so:
+You should now be able to run it like so:

     ➔ replacer tweet
     Tweeting: Satan's Little Helper sets out academy 'vision' for every school http://t.co/S6yFWRf7pD